 Hunting hours begin ½ hour before sunrise and end at midnight.
 (Except on WMAs stocked with pheasant or quail during the pheasant or quail season, hunting hours are sunrise to sunset.)

-To hunt foxes in Massachusetts you must have certain licenses and permits, which you can buy through MassFishHunt.
+To hunt foxes in Massachusetts you must have certain licenses, which you can buy through MassFishHunt.

 - Hunting or sporting license

 - Small game or big game license